-Using either the alkaline cleaning process or the solvent degreasing methods, the oils on the bonding surfaces can be effectively removed.
-In some situations, rust can be contained and removed.
-This can be achieved by using aluminum oxide grit blasting or machining.
-After the preparation, the low carbon steel component should be kept clean and also kept in a low humidity environment.
+Using an alkaline cleaning process or solvent degreasing methods, the oils on the bonding surfaces are removed.
+In some cases, rust and debris may need to be removed, which can be achieved using aluminum oxide grit blasting or machining.
+After being cleaned, metal components are stored and protected in a low humidity environment.

 The adhesive can now be properly applied after the surfaces of the metal components have been cleaned.
 In some cases, a two coat adhesive system is used to bond natural rubber or neoprene to the low carbon steel.
 This two coat adhesive system contains a primer layer and an adhesive topcoat.